 The Spec shares media, such as videos and mp3s that we do not own the rights to.
 We do this with the intent of getting people to support the original artists, in whatever way possible — buying merchandise, attending shows, purchasing official releases.

-Content that we post on our website, that is not our own, is always given proper credit and packaged in a way that does not encourage piracy or counterfeiting.
+Content that we post on our website, which is not our own, is always given proper credit and packaged in a way that does not encourage piracy or counterfeiting.

 Please support artists.

-If you own the copyrights to any of the content posted on The Spec and would like to have it removed, please contact us at admin [at] thespecblog [dot] com and it will take it down immediately.
+If you own the copyrights to any of the content posted on The Spec and would like to have it removed, please contact us at admin [at] thespecblog [dot] com and it will be promptly taken down.